No one has favorited this theater yet

 The Capitol Cinema opened on 11th February 1925 with the French film “The Miracle of the Wolves”.
 It was built for theatrical impresario Sir Walter Gibbons and at first was leased out to the Clavering brothers, then to General Theatres Corporation, who were taken over by Gaumont British Theatres Ltd. in May 1928.

 From 28th July 1929, the Capitol Cinema had the premier run of the first British ‘talkie’ film Alfred Hitchcock’s "Blackmail", which ran for several months.
-In March 1931 Bela Lugosi in “Dracula” premiered here.
+In March 1931 Bela Lugosi in “Dracula” had its UK premiere here.

 In 1935, Gaumont British Theatres decided to completely reconstruct the Capitol, by lowering the auditorium to take in the former basement premises of the Kit Kat Restaurant.
 The last film to play at the Capitol Cinema was Tom Walls in "Foreign Affaires" on 18th January 1936.

 The building was completely gutted and the upper floors were converted into offices.
 Gaumont British Theatres chief architect William Edward Trent designed the new cinema in the lower section of the building.
 The entrance was moved from the north corner to the centre of the building, which had originally been the entrance to the Kit Kat Restaurant.
-Inside the (still narrow & tall) auditorium, the seating was now in stalls and circle levels, reduced to 1,328 by the removal of the upper circle to provide more office space above.
+Inside the (still narrow & tall) auditorium, the seating was now 828 in the stalls and 500 in the circle levels, reduced to a total capacity of 1,328-seats by the removal of the upper circle to provide more office space above.
 There were now Art Deco styles, with concealed lighting in coves across the ceiling.
 There was a decorative panel on each side of the proscenium which had life size sculptured nude figures of a female above a male designed by Sigmund Pillitzer, which were illuminated by concealed lighting.
 Another of Pillitzer’s nude figures was in an alcove in the main foyer.

 The cinema was again equipped with a 3 Manual 9 Ranks Compton theatre organ.
 The console was now on a plinth which emerged from the right-hand side wall below the nude figures.